Everything About Bitcoin

 Remember, we previously explained how blockchain transactions work.
 Allowing for transparent, secure and anonymous peer-to-peer exchange of value, free from the control of external parties.
 Well, Bitcoin – or BTC – works the same.
 Let’s review the steps:

 Nothing new so far.
-But mastering Bitcoin requires understanding 2 specific notions: mining and proof of work.
-They are directly related to steps 3 and 4 of the transaction, i.e. the process – or protocol – used by the Bitcoin network to verify and validate a transaction.
-Knowing that this protocol can differ from one cryptocurrency to another, according to its blockchain rules.
+But mastering Bitcoin requires understanding proof-of-work i.e. the process – or protocol – used by the Bitcoin network to verify and validate a transaction.
+This protocol can differ from one cryptocurrency to another, according to its blockchain rules.

-Knowledge is power – so keep on learning!
+So keep on learning!
 If you enjoy getting to grips with crypto and blockchain, check out our School of Block all about why Bitcoin is the word on everyone’s lips.